erxes/erxes/README.md

 You need to request permission to host erxes under the <a href="https://commonsclause.com/">Commons Clause</a>.
 Please reach out to us at info@erxes.io.

-## Why is erxes not open-source but fair-code licensed instead?
+## Why is erxes not an open-source but fair-code licensed instead?

 We love open-source and the idea everybody can freely use and extend what we wrote.
 Our community is at the heart of everything we do.
 We understand that people who contribute to a project are the main drivers who push a project forward.
 To ensure that the project continues to evolve in the longer run, we decided to attach the Commons Clause.
 Any entities can not make money directly with erxes **without fairly compensating the project**.
 Especially, if it competes with how we plan to finance our further developments.
 It does not affect the majority of the people who use erxes.
 At the same time, it protects the project.
 As erxes itself depends on and uses many other open-source projects, it is only fair that we support them back.
 That is why we have planned to contribute a certain percentage of our revenue every month to these projects.